Terms and conditions | Products and services | Home

 7.5 You agree that you will not use the Apps while you are driving.

-9.1 In order to request the closure of your Account please contact bp pulse by email at evdriversupport@bp.com, or simply follow the ‘Delete your account’ feature in the app.
+9.1 In order to request the closure of your Account please contact bp EV charging by email at evdriversupport@bp.com, or simply follow the ‘Delete your account’ feature in the app.

-9.2 bp pulse reserves the right to suspend or immediately cancel your access to the bp pulse network, any of the Services, any functionality of the Website and/or Apps, or your specific Account, with or without cause or notice, at any time.
+9.2 bp EV charging reserves the right to suspend or immediately cancel your access to the bp EV charging network, any of the Services, any functionality of the Website and/or Apps, or your specific Account, with or without cause or notice, at any time.

-9.3 Where bp pulse suspends or cancels your Account as a result of you breaching these Terms, you will not be permitted to create a new account to circumvent the suspension or cancellation.
+9.3 Where bp EV charging suspends or cancels your Account as a result of you breaching these Terms, you will not be permitted to create a new account to circumvent the suspension or cancellation.

-9.4 From the date of suspension or cancellation of your Account, you shall not be able to access the bp pulse network for the purposes of charging your electric vehicle.
+9.4 From the date of suspension or cancellation of your Account, you shall not be able to access the bp EV charging network for the purposes of charging your electric vehicle.

 9.5 All provisions of the Terms that by their nature should survive termination will survive termination including, without limitation, ownership provisions, indemnities and limitations of liability.

-10.1 bp pulse may change the format, content and/or functionality of all or any part of the Website and/or Apps at any time.
-If bp pulse needs to undertake any maintenance activity you may not be able to use all or part of the Website and Apps whilst bp pulse completes this activity but bp pulse will seek to minimise any time the Website and Apps are unavailable for use.
+10.1 bp EV charging may change the format, content and/or functionality of all or any part of the Website and/or Apps at any time.
+If bp EV charging needs to undertake any maintenance activity you may not be able to use all or part of the Website and Apps whilst bp EV charging completes this activity but bp EV charging will seek to minimise any time the Website and Apps are unavailable for use.

 10.2 Updates to the Apps may be issued from time to time.
 Depending on the update, you may not be able to use all or part of the Apps until you have downloaded the latest version of the Apps and accepted any new terms or downloaded and updated your phone’s software or operating system.
 If your phone is unable to update to the operating system required for any new version of the Apps, you may no longer be able to use the Apps

-11.2 The limitations of liability in this clause apply for the benefit of bp pulse, its affiliates and all of its respective officers, directors, employees, agents or any company who they may transfer its rights and obligations to from time to time.
+11.2 The limitations of liability in this clause apply for the benefit of bp EV charging, its affiliates and all of its respective officers, directors, employees, agents or any company who they may transfer its rights and obligations to from time to time.

-11.3 Except for any legal responsibility that bp pulse cannot exclude in law, bp pulse is not legally responsible to you for the following:
+11.3 Except for any legal responsibility that bp EV charging cannot exclude in law, bp EV charging is not legally responsible to you for the following:

-11.4 Nothing in these Terms shall limit or exclude bp pulse’s liability for death or personal injury caused by something bp pulse has done or failed to do or for any fraudulent misrepresentation bp pulse makes to you.
+11.4 Nothing in these Terms shall limit or exclude bp EV charging’s liability for death or personal injury caused by something bp EV charging has done or failed to do or for any fraudulent misrepresentation bp EV charging makes to you.

-11.5 You will be responsible to bp pulse for any claims, costs, damages, losses, liabilities, expenses or legal proceedings brought against bp pulse by any other person as a result of your use of the bp pulse network, any unauthorised access to your Account and/or your use of the Website and/or Apps in breach of these Terms or any third party terms (see clause 6 above).
+11.5 You will be responsible to bp EV charging for any claims, costs, damages, losses, liabilities, expenses or legal proceedings brought against bp EV charging by any other person as a result of your use of the bp EV charging network, any unauthorised access to your Account and/or your use of the Website and/or Apps in breach of these Terms or any third party terms (see clause 6 above).

 11.6 You acknowledge that the Websites and Apps are provided at no charge and accordingly the exclusions of liability and indemnity set out in this clause are fair and reasonable.